 Near midshaft humerus, the two origins join to form a single muscle belly which then goes down and attaches to radial tuberosity below the elbow joint and blends with the bicipital aponeurosis, at cubital fossa.

 Biceps muscle functions to flex elbow and supinate forearm.
 In addition, long head of biceps also acts as stabilizer of humeral head especially in external rotation and abduction.

 Proximal biceps rupture results in a decrease of strength during shoulder flexion, elbow flexion, and forearm supination.
 Distal ruptures cause weakness of supination, elbow flexion, and grip strength.

 The tears of biceps tendon could be partial or Complete tears.

 Risks and Causes of Biceps Tendon Rupture

-Older age, heavy overhead activities, shoulder overuse, smoking and corticosteroid medications and statins increases the risk of biceps tendon rupture.
+Older age, heavy overhead activities, shoulder overuse, smoking and corticosteroid medications and statins increase the risk of biceps tendon rupture.

 Overuse can cause a range of shoulder problems, including tendonitis, shoulder impingement, and rotator cuff injuries.
 Having any of these conditions puts more stress on the biceps tendon, making it more likely to weaken or tear.

-Acute traumatic injury, heavy weightlifting, or injury during sporting activities may be the reason of rupture in younger patients.
+Acute traumatic injury, heavy weightlifting, or injury during sporting activities may be the reason for rupture in younger patients.